biona001/group-knockoff-reproducibility/README.md

 + `ghostknockoff-part0.ipynb`: Downloads the Pan-UKB LD matrices
 + `ghostknockoff-part1.ipynb`: Reads the downloaded LD matrices and solves the knockoff optimization problem across 1703 genomic regions
-+ `ghostknockoff-part2.ipynb`: Reads Albuminuria Z-scores, generates knockoff Z-scores, and performs knockoff filter
++ `ghostknockoff-part2.ipynb`: Reads Albuminuria Z-scores and intermediate knockoff results (e.g. S matrix) from part 1.
+Then it generates knockoff Z-scores and performs knockoff filter
 + `ghostknockoff-manhattan.ipynb`: Creates the Manhattan plot as featured in our paper

+## Future research

+We plan to release the ghostknockoff GWAS pipeline as a separate package that is more user friendly and flexible.
+It will be announced in another paper that is currently being prepared.
+Once it is ready, the entire ghostknockoff analysis pipeline will self-contained within [GhostKnockoffGWAS.jl](https://github.com/biona001/GhostKnockoffGWAS).
+Users should find it much simpler to carry out ghostknockoff analysis of GWAS Z-scores.

 ## Questions?

 If anything is unclear, or you cannot reproduce our results, please file an issue on GitHub and I will take a look at it asap.
 You can also reach me at `bbchu@stanford.edu`.